Forest School Behaviour Policy

 FGM policy.

-At Forest School, we will follow the East Wichel School FGM policy, which can be found on the school website.
+At Forest School, we follow the East Wichel School FGM policy, which can be found on the school website.

 Anti-bullying.